Quilt provides support for queries in the ElasticSearch DSL, as well as SQL queries in Athena.

-The objects in S3 buckets connected to Quilt are synchronized to an ElasticSearch cluster, which powers Quilt's search features.
+The objects in S3 buckets connected to Quilt are synchronized to an ElasticSearch cluster, which provides Quilt's search features.
 For custom queries, you can use the Queries tab in the Quilt catalog to directly query ElasticSearch cluster.

 Quilt maintains a near-realtime index of the objects in your S3 bucket in ElasticSearch.
 Each bucket corresponds to one or more ElasticSearch indexes.
 As objects are mutated in S3, Quilt uses an event-driven system (via SNS and SQS) to update ElasticSearch.